-Heart of Midlothian v Partick Thistle
+Hearts ease into last eight with win over Thistle

 Post update

-Brian Graham (Partick Thistle) wins a free kick in the defensive half.
+Odeluga Offiah (Heart of Midlothian) wins a free kick in the attacking half.

 Post update